nayeem-tariq/nayeem-tariq/README.md

 - 👋 Hi, I’m @nayeem-tariq
-- 👀 I’m interested in Data Science and Python
+- 👀 I’m interested in Data Science, Machine Learning, Python and DevOps
 - 🌱 I’m currently working as data Scientist in Capgemini
 - 📫 How to reach me on twitter - nayeem_tariq